 Things to see :

 1)Þingvellir National Park : Þingvellir or Thingvellir(as we know it) National park sits at the emotional and geological heart of Iceland.
 Emotional because Thingvellir is Iceland’s first national park, a UNESCO’s World Heritage site with world’s first democratic parliament dated back to 930 AD.
 But I think the coolest thing about Thingvellir is the fact that it is one of only two places in this world where you can see North American & Eurasian tectonic plates slowly splitting apart from each other.
 This place is called Silfra and people often opt out for snorkeling or scuba diving here.
+If you’ve done captain cook hawaii snorkeling, you’d definitely find this place enthralling.
 These North American and Eurasian plates are moving apart 2 cm per year making Iceland hub of geological activity.
 Well you will surely stop at a lot more places in this national park but following are the things that you must not miss.